• Work/Archive

 info@augustfelixheid.com

 Hello!
 My name is August Felix Heid.
-I am not an artist.
 I am a creator of images.

 („ein Bildermacher“ in my mother tongue)